Estate Motor Courts, Gates & Entry Design: Cost & Permits (San Diego 2026)

 Common Pitfalls (and How We Avoid Them)

 • Skipping ROW/EMRA.
-Work in the parkway/apron without approvals risks red tags and removals—confirm permit path first (ROW, EMRA).
+Work in the parkway/apron without approvals risks red tags and forced removal.
+Confirm the permit path first (ROW, EMRA) and read our driveway permits guide for the step‑by‑step process.

 • Wrong slopes/turn radii.
 We model clearances for SUVs/service vehicles; correct slopes prevent scraping and ponding.

 • Undersized bases.
-Drive‑rated sections and compaction prevent rutting/settlement—especially at turning points.
+Drive‑rated sections and compaction prevent rutting/settlement, especially at turning points where vehicles concentrate load.

 • Coastal corrosion.
 Specify finishes, fasteners, and isolate dissimilar metals; choose marine‑grade fixtures/operators near the coast.